Skip to content

 Health Criteria

-A peer is considered healthy if:
+From PeerInfo.is_healthy (datamgmtnode/network/p2p_network.py:30), a peer is considered healthy when:

 Health Monitoring